terraform-providers/terraform-provider-aws/website/docs/r/acmpca_permission.html.markdown

 * `actions` - (Required) The actions that the specified AWS service principal can use.
 These include `IssueCertificate`, `GetCertificate`, and `ListPermissions`.
 Note that in order for ACM to automatically rotate certificates issued by a PCA, it must be granted permission on all 3 actions, as per the example above.
 * `principal` - (Required) The AWS service or identity that receives the permission.
 At this time, the only valid principal is `acm.amazonaws.com`.
 * `source_account` - (Optional) The ID of the calling account

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `policy` - The IAM policy that is associated with the permission.